kxh001/Task-Independent-EEG-Identification/README.md

 # Task-Independent EEG-Identification via Low-Rank Matrix Decompsition
-Thanks to the GoDec+ code provided by Kailing Guo, we improve it by RQ kernel.
+[tab]Thanks to the GoDec+ code provided by Kailing Guo, we improve it by RQ kernel.
-If you use or modify the code, please quote the reference "Task-Independent EEG Identification via Low-Rank Matrix Decomposition".
+[tab]If you use or modify the code, please quote the reference "Task-Independent EEG Identification via Low-Rank Matrix Decomposition".

 BCI2008 Dataset access: